 \rightarrow Due to the fact that fat is able to absorb energy quickly, the T1 recovery time of fat is very short; that is, spins dispose of their energy to the surrounding fat tissue and return to B_0 in a short time.

 Table 8.2 T1 relaxation times of brain tissue at 1 T.

-Tissue T1 relaxation time (ms)

-Water 2500

-Fat 200

-CSF 2000

-White matter 500

 T1 recovery in water